vasantakmr/landingui/content/courses/java-intervew-questions/collection-framework.md

 #### 3) Difference between collection, Collection and Collections in java?

 collection : represent group of objects where objects are stored.

 Collection : This is one of the core interface which provides basic functionality for collection.

 Collections : Collections contains some utility static methods that operate on collections.

 #### 4) Explain about Collection interface in java ?

 Collection is the fundamental and root interface in Collections framework.
 Collection extends Iterable interface and inherits iterator method which returns Iterator object.

 Signature :
 public interface Collection<E> extends Iterable<E> {
 }

-Methods in Collection interface : boolean add(E e); Adds an element to the collection.
-Returns true if element is added. boolean remove(Object o);
+Methods in Collection interface :

+boolean add(E e); Adds an element to the collection.
+Returns true if element is added.

-Removes an object from collection if that object is present in collection.
-Return true if matching object is removed from collection. boolean addAll(Collection<? extends E> c);
+boolean remove(Object o); Removes an object from collection if that object is present in collection.
+Return true if matching object is removed from collection.

-Adds all the elements specified in the collection to this collection.Returns true if all elements are added. boolean removeAll(Collection<?> c);
+addAll(Collection<? extends E> c); Adds all the elements specified in the collection to this collection.Returns true if all elements are added.

-Removes all the elements from this collection that are specified in other collection.Returns true if all the elements are removed. int size(); Returns number of elements in collection. boolean isEmpty(); Checks whether collection contains elements or not.
-If no elements are present it returns false. boolean contains(Object o);
+boolean removeAll(Collection<?> c); Removes all the elements from this collection that are specified in other collection.Returns true if all the elements are removed.

+int size(); Returns number of elements in collection. boolean isEmpty(); Checks whether collection contains elements or not.
+If no elements are present it returns false.

+boolean contains(Object
-Checks whether specified object is in collection or not.
+o); Checks whether specified object is in collection or not.
 Return true if object is in collection.

 Iterator<E> iterator(); Used to iterator over collection.
-No guarantee on order of elements iterated. boolean retainAll(Collection<?> c);
+No guarantee on order of elements iterated.

-Removes all the elements which are not in specified collection.
+boolean retainAll(Collection<?> c); moves all the elements which are not in specified collection.
 Returns only elements specified in collection removing other elements.

 Object[] toArray(); Returns an array of elements in collection.